21+ Free Things to do in Reykjavik (+ free download)

 Just on the banks of the Pond, you will see a beautiful mint green building, it’s called the Free Church of Reykjavik aka Fríkirkjan í Reykjavík.
-This church was set up in the late 19th century, as a community building initiative rather then a religious organization.
+This church was set up in the late 19th century, as a community-building initiative rather than a religious organization.

 Reykjavik City Hall Exhibits

 The Reykjavik city hall is located near the Pond – Tjörnin.
-The city hall has an amazing exhibit of Reykjavik history and nature in its lobby.
-Entry is free, and worth visiting if you are at the Pond.
+The city hall has an amazing exhibit of Reykjavik’s history and nature in its lobby.
+Entry is free and worth visiting if you are at the Pond.

 We found a slice of modern history in Reykjavik – the Höfði house.
-Höfði house is on the historical map as the meeting place of the presidents of Russia (Mikhail Gorbachev) and USA (Ronald Reagan) to end the Cold World War (meeting was called the Reykjavik Summit).
+Höfði house is on the historical map as the meeting place of the presidents of Russia (Mikhail Gorbachev) and the USA (Ronald Reagan) to end the Cold World War (the meeting was called the Reykjavik Summit).
 The location of the house is interesting and is placed at the backdrop of the scenic Reykjavik waterfront.

-Popular legend has it, that this place is haunted with the spirit of a young girl.
-Some believe, spirits of vikings frequented this place, as the site of the house is on a burial ground.
+Popular legend has it, that this place is haunted by the spirit of a young girl.
+Some believe that the spirits of Vikings frequented this place, as the site of the house is on a burial ground.